erikvw/sarscov2x/README.rst

 This is a sample ``Django`` application for use in a talk for our python meetup online meeting_ on how to configure your python project to use TravisCI.
 The production Django app for this simple Coronavirus KAP tool (Knowledge, Attitudes, and Practice) is available at sarscov2_.
 The tool is currently being administered in Tanzania.

+There are a number of variations on how this can be done ... this is what works for me.

 Installing the sample ``Django`` application
 --------------------------------------------